Blurred Lines for Funds a Mixed Blessing for Investors

 The Gross Expense Ratio for the Emerging Markets Portfolio, Advisor Class (HLEMX) is 1.47%.

 For the period ending 7/31/2013, Morningstar ranked the Harding Loevner Frontier Emerging Markets Fund in the top 2% among 564 funds in the Diversified Emerging Markets category based on total returns.
 Morningstar ranking represents a funds total-return percentile rank relative to all funds that have the same Morningstar Category.
-The highest percentile rank is 1 and the lowest is 100.
-It is based on Morningstar total return, which includes both income and capital gains or losses and is not adjusted for sales charges or redemption fees.
+The Highest rank is 1 and the lowest is 100.
+It is based on Morningstar's total return, which includes both income and capital gains or losses and is not adjusted for sales charges or redemption fees.
 Morningstar ranked the Harding Loevner Frontier Emerging Markets Fund in the 2%, 9%, and 63% out of 564, 359, and 263 Diversified Emerging Market Funds for the one-, three- and five-year periods ending 7/31/2013, respectively.

 Morningstar Foregin Large Growth category: These funds seek capital appreciation by investing in large international stocks that are growth-oriented.
 Large-cap foreign stocks have market capitalizations greater than 5 billion.
 Growth is defined based on high price/book and price/cash-flow ratios, relative to the MSCI EAFE Index.
 These funds typically will have less than 20% of assets invested in U.S. stocks.

 Morningstar Foreign Large Blend category: These funds seek capital appreciation by investing in a variety of large international stocks.
 Large-cap foreign stocks have market capitalizations greater than $5 billion.
 The blend style is assigned to funds where neither growth nor value characteristics predominate.
 These funds typically will have less than 20% of assets invested in U.S. stocks.